Online Colleges in New York

 - NYS Regents Awards for Children of Deceased and Disabled Veterans – For students whose parents have served in the US Armed Forces during war or emergency

-- NYS Aid to Native Americans – For members of tribes listed on official roll of New York State tribes, or their children
+- NYS Aid to Native Americans – For members of New York State tribes, or their children

 - Segal AmeriCorps Education Award – For students interested in community service